 High-performance computing facility with Los Alamos National Laboratory

 The University of Michigan and Los Alamos National Laboratory are collaborating to create a new facility for high-performance computing and AI research in Washtenaw County focused on science, energy and national security.
-The state-of-the-art facility will include two centers: One to support Los Alamos scientists and engineers in conducting federal research, and the other for U-M faculty and students, and university partners from throughout the state, to collaborate with Los Alamos researchers on multidisciplinary research projects.
+The state-of-the-art facility will create hundreds of jobs, strengthen the university’s impact in research and education, and be a catalyst for economic development and innovation in the region.

 What is the project?